Pacific Symphony plays Mozart & Beethoven with Elias Ackerley, Piano

 Under St.Clair’s visionary leadership, the Symphony has commissioned and premiered numerous new works, continually pushing the boundaries of orchestral music.
 This commitment to innovation is evident in their diverse repertoire, ranging from classical masterworks to contemporary compositions, and their successful opera initiative, “Symphonic Voices.”

-Attendees of this concert can anticipate an evening filled with emotional depth and musical brilliance.
+Attendees of this concert can anticipate an afternoon filled with emotional depth and musical brilliance.
 Mozart’s Symphony No. 32, with its vibrant energy and intricate orchestration, will set the stage for Beethoven’s Violin Concerto in D major, arranged for piano and violin.
 This piece, renowned for its lyrical beauty and technical demands, promises to be a highlight of the evening, showcasing the exceptional talents of the soloist.